Saskatoon Internet

 Rogers entered the Saskatchewan market through its April 2023 acquisition of Shaw Communications.
 The service is now branded as “Rogers Xfinity Internet” (formerly Ignite Internet) and uses Shaw’s existing cable infrastructure throughout Saskatoon.

-Rogers offers speeds up to 1.5 Gbps on cable, with fibre-to-the-home (FTTH) available in select newer neighborhoods offering symmetrical speeds up to 8 Gbps.
+Rogers offers speeds up to 1.5 Gbps on cable, with fibre to the home (FTTH) available in select newer neighborhoods offering symmetrical speeds up to 8 Gbps.
 Their cable technology (DOCSIS 3.1) provides fast downloads but more limited upload speeds compared to SaskTel’s fibre.

 PlanDownloadUploadPrice (24-mo term)